-20 In addition to the design requirement, each student, in consultation with their advisor, must select a program of technical electives satisfying the following: (1) With some exceptions, technical electives consist of 300-level or above engineering, mathematics, natural sciences, and computer science courses.
-With the permission of the student's advisor, certain 200-level courses, such as PHYS 209, are permitted (2) At least 20 technical elective credits must be taken.
-(3) Of the 20 technical elective credits, at least 14 must be in CPEG or ELEG courses.
-(4) Of the 14 credits in ELEG or CPEG, at least 6 must be in 400-level or above ELEG or CPEG courses
+..21 Technical Electives In addition to the design requirement, each student, in consultation with their advisor, must select a program of technical electives satisfying the following: (1) With some exceptions, technical electives consist of 300-level or above engineering, mathematics, natural sciences, and computer engineering, mathematics, natural sciences, and computer science courses.
+With the permission of the student's advisor, certain 200-level courses, such as PHYS 209, are permitted, (2) At least 21 technical elective credits must be taken.
+(3) Of the 21 technical elective credits, at least 12 must be in CPEG or ELEG courses.
+(4) Of the 12 credits in ELEG or CPEG, at least 6 must be in 400-level or above ELEG or CPEG courses.